BITBANSHEE-C137/StructuredMemoryEngine_replit/README.md

 - Some AI chatbots use summarization techniques to keep relevant details from earlier messages within the window.
 - A larger per-prompt context window helps retain more history, but does not create long-term memory—it's just a larger temporary workspace.

-#### How SME Addresses These Limitations

-The Structured Memory Engine addresses the fundamental limitations of traditional context windows by:

-1. **Persistent Vector Memory**: Storing all interactions as semantic vectors that persist beyond the session
-2. **Semantic Retrieval**: Dynamically retrieving only the most relevant memories based on the current query
-3. **Unlimited Effective Context**: Breaking free from token limits by maintaining a searchable memory bank that spans all previous interactions
-4. **Cross-Session Continuity**: Enabling conversations to pick up where they left off, even after weeks or months
-5. **Selective Memory Injection**: Including only the most relevant historical context in each prompt, optimizing token usage